Shopify/liquid/index.md

 In this case, Liquid is rendering the content of an object called `page.title`, and that object contains the text `Overview`.

-[Filters](/filters) can change the way objects are printed.
+[Filters](/filters) can change the way objects are rendered.

 ### Tags

-**Tags** create the logic for your template, including variable assignment, conditionals, and loops.
+**Tags** create the logic and control flow for your template, including variable assignments, conditionals, and loops.

 Tags are denoted by curly braces and percent signs: `{% raw %}{%{% endraw %}` and `{% raw %}%}{% endraw %}`.